TheCl3m/PortableArcade/docs/index.md

 ## 3D-Printed parts
-Most parts of the controllers are printed on a 3D printer.
+Most parts of the controllers were printed on a Prusa MK3S 3D printer.
 The following section describes how to make the parts of the controllers printable.
 Please find all [Fusion360](https://www.autodesk.com/products/fusion-360/overview) and [.STL](https://en.wikipedia.org/wiki/STL_(file_format)) files in the repository.

 Here is a non-exhaustive list of the parts that are available:
 * Steering wheel
 * Steering wheel lever
-* Steering wheel button
+* Steering wheel lever button
 * Joystick
 * Joystick button
 * Joystick box